tallman1O/prepmate/README.md

 - **Personal Dashboard**: Track your progress and review previous interviews
 - **Practice Mode**: Retake interviews to improve your performance

+## 🚨 Caution: Browser Compatibility

+For the best experience, we recommend using Google Chrome or Safari as your browser.
+Other browsers may have limited functionality.

 ## 🛠️ Tech Stack

 - **Frontend**: NextJS, TailwindCSS